Find out just how much fun ESL drama can bring to your lessons, helping your pupils learn and stay motivated

 Immediate Access: these plays are in an e-book format so you can download them instantly and pay no postage.
 There’s no waiting and you can get started straight away.
 This also allows us to make the plays available to you at a very reasonable price.
 The e-book format can be downloaded to your computer and consulted online as well as printed.

-Consider these 30 plays as a curriculum to keep you occupied for at least a yearof teaching, supplemented with games and songs, or fit them in withyour course book.
-Great value for so much fun material.
-You'll get so much pleasure from preparing these plays andyour private students or small groups of children will really enjoy learning with you in this way.
+Consider these 30 plays as a curriculum to keep you occupied for at least a year of teaching, supplemented with games and songs, or fit them in with your course book.
+You’ll get so much pleasure from preparing these plays, and your private students or small groups of children will enjoy learning with you in this way.